syscoin-core/syscoincore.org/_posts/misc/list/announcements/2016-03-10-confirmed.md

 robots_exclude: true
 sitemap_exlude: true
 ---
-You have successfully subscribed to the Bitcoin Core announcement list.
+You have successfully subscribed to the Syscoin Core announcement list.

 You will only receive security and new release announcements.